 Throughout 2018, we are upgrading the railway in Bristol and the surrounding area to enable a significant increase in passenger and freight trains to meet growing demand.

-Re-signalling at Bristol Temple Meads over Easter and four-tracking the Filton Bank in the autumn are both needed to support a post-2018 timetable, which will increase trains between Bristol and London, as well as many busy commuter routes.
+The re-signalling completed at Bristol Temple Meads over Easter and four-tracking the Filton Bank this winter are both needed to increase trains between Bristol and London, as well as many busy commuter routes.

+The upgrade will improve the reliability of Network Rail’s infrastructure and enable an increase in trains from 2019 – including more services between Bristol and London.
 In preparation for the commissioning at Easter, over 100 people worked on site at the station during Christmas and the New Year; replacing and testing signalling equipment.
-That work will continue up until the main Easter upgrade.

 For updates about Bristol Temple Meads, please see our latest station newsletter (PDF).

 If you’re interested in finding out more about the upgrades in and around Bristol, visit our City of Bristol page for information about work that is supporting our upgrade.
 Alternatively contact us by visiting our contact us page or by calling our 24-Hour National Helpline on 03457 11 41 41.